bin-cli/bin-cli/docs/cli-reference.md

   --prefix              Enable unique prefix matching (overrides .binconfig) --shim                If the command is not found, run the global command with the same name (implies '--exact')

+Options that do something with a COMMAND:
+  --create, -c          Create the given script and open in your $EDITOR (implies '--exact') --edit, -e            Open the given script in your $EDITOR --print               Output the command that would have been run, instead of running it --debug               Display debugging information instead of running the command

-Options that do something special:
+Options that do something special and don't accept a COMMAND:
-  --completion          Output a tab completion script for the current shell --debug               Display debugging information instead of running a command --help, -h            Display this help
+  --completion          Output a tab completion script for the current shell --shell SHELL         Override the shell to use for '--completion' -- only 'bash' is currently supported --help, -h            Display this help
-  --print               Output the command that would have been run, instead of running it --shell SHELL         Override the shell to use for '--completion' -- only 'bash' is currently supported --version, -v         Display the current version number and exit
+  --version, -v         Display the current version number and exit

 Any options must be given before the command, because everything after the command will be passed as parameters to the script.